The presentations given at the meeting are linked in the program below.

 On the moral economy of digital infrastructures: Sharing, reusability and publicity.
 Ana Delgado, Associate Professor, UiO

 On openness and data protection.
-Camilla Nervik, Senior Legal Advisor, The Norwegian Data Protetction Authority (in Norwegian)
+Grete Alhaug, Senior Legal Advisor, The Norwegian Data Protetction Authority

-The Editor of The Journal of the Norwegian Medical Association
+On openness in Publishing and Peer review.
+Ragnhild Ørstavik, Assistant Editor in Chief, The Journal of the Norwegian Medical Association

 17:00-18:00: The ConScience App